Intensive and extensive properties

-Physical properties of materials and systems can often be categorized as being either intensive or extensive, according to how the property changes when the size (or extent) of the system changes.
-According to IUPAC, an intensive quantity is one whose magnitude is independent of the size of the system, whereas an extensive quantity is one whose magnitude is additive for subsystems.
+Physical or chemical properties of materials and systems can often be categorized as being either intensive or extensive, according to how the property changes when the size (or extent) of the system changes.

-The terms intensive and extensive quantities were introduced into physics by German writer Georg Helm in 1898, and by American physicist and chemist Richard C. Tolman in 1917.
+The terms "intensive and extensive quantities" were introduced into physics by German mathematician Georg Helm in 1898, and by American physicist and chemist Richard C. Tolman in 1917.

+According to International Union of Pure and Applied Chemistry (IUPAC), an intensive property or intensive quantity is one whose magnitude (extent) is independent of the size of the system.

-An intensive property does not depend on the system size or the amount of material in the system.
-It is not necessarily homogeneously distributed in space; it can vary from place to place in a body of matter and radiation.
+An intensive property is not necessarily homogeneously distributed in space; it can vary from place to place in a body of matter and radiation.
 Examples of intensive properties include temperature, T; refractive index, n; density, ρ; and hardness, η.

-By contrast, extensive properties such as the mass, volume and entropy of systems are additive for subsystems.
+By contrast, an extensive property or extensive quantity is one whose magnitude is additive for subsystems.

+Examples include mass, volume and Gibbs energy.